If you need help:

 - The Coogle Families of Hardin Co., Kentucky.

-I have been doing genealogical research more than 25 years or all my life, it depends on how you look at it.
-When I got my first personal computer in 1985, I set up genealogical charts of my ancestors in WordStar.
-I still have all those charts, four generations at a time with not a lick of source information or proof.
+I have been doing genealogical research more than 35 years or all my life, it depends on how you look at it.
+With my first personal computer in 1985, I set up genealogical charts of my ancestors in WordStar.
+I still have all those charts, four generations on a page without a lick of source information or proof.
 Things have changed, now I keep track of everything.

 When I was four and five, I followed my grandparents around asking for stories when they were little.
 When I was eight or nine, one of my favorite books was Eight Cousins by Louisa May Alcott.
 I charted the family, the great aunts, brothers and cousins, and eagerly read, Rose in Bloom to see what happened and updated the chart.
 Several years later, I did the same thing with the Parrish and Jordan families in Janet Lambert’s series beginning with Star-Spangled Summer on through Here’s Marni.
 I liked the multiple connections.
 When I got my first quilt, I loved that it was made by my great grandmother, Flora Anna (Coogle) Armstrong and her mother Araminta (Sibert) Coogle.
 It was the impetus for baby quilts I made for the next generation in our family.
 My love for reading, quilts and research are intertwined.